Ethereum: A One-Stop Guide

-Its website is www.Ethereum.org, and it was founded by Vitalik Buterin in July 2014.
+The currency’s website was founded by Vitalik Buterin in July 2014.
 Having a maximum supply of 98 million Ethereum tokens, Ethereum is currently the cryptocurrency with the second highest market capital after Bitcoin.

 Before the inception of Ethereum, it was quite difficult to build blockchain applications, as it required having knowledge in coding, cryptography, mathematics, and so on.
 But with the provisions of the Ethereum blockchain, applications (known as DApps, or decentralized applications), which had been previously termed impossible, are being developed even faster than before.

 For a better understanding of just what is Ethereum, its mission and vision is “to promote and support the Ethereum platform and base layer research, development, and education to bring decentralized protocols and tools to the world that empower developers to produce next-generation decentralized applications and together build a more globally accessible, freer, and more trustworthy internet.”